haithamthabt/nextjs.net/public/What is Nextjs.md

 - we can also generate static Web sites similar to how Gatsby works.
 - For deployment, you have a bunch of options.
 If it's a static Web site that you generate, you can host it anywhere, including a CDN.

+# What you need to start Next.js app?
+We will be using the node package manager to install packages.
+Also, you do need it for the create next app tool that we'll be using.
 ### Thats it for now.
 You will need to edit this before you post it